ww44ss/ww44ss.github.io/_posts/blog/2016-10-10-Presidential_Debtate.md

 ---

 ### SUMMARY
-Can we learn anything about a debate and it's outcome from a "sentiment" analysis?
+What can we learn about a debate and it's outcome from a "sentiment" analysis?
+This analysis focuses on the sentiment trend of the second of three 2016 Presidential Election Debates between Hillary Clinton and Donald Trump.

 ### DATA SOURCES AND METHODS
 The text of the debate are downloaded from the [UCSB Presidency Project](http://www.presidency.ucsb.edu/debates.php).
 Transcripts were pasted into Apple Pages and stored as unformatted .txt files.
 No editing was done beyond that